Dennis Miller: Stand-up

 In 1979, after seeing a Robin Williams comedy special on HBO, Miller began to pursue his dream of being a stand-up comedian.

+Pittsburgh

 In Pittsburgh, Miller began a comedy career by performing at open-mic nights.
 He backed out of his first two attempts to perform at an open mic due to stage fright and anger with himself over the question of whether the drive to perform was a need for approval from others.
 When he finally made his début at the Oak's Lounge on Sleepy Hollow Road in Castle Shannon, most of Miller's family was in the audience to cheer him on.

-In a later interview Miller spoke of the stage presence he developed for his stand-up act to address his fears.
-(He emphasized that the comedy business will always be frightening as any error could spiral into the end of a career.)
-To compensate for his early fears, Miller said, "I got up there and acted like the guy I always wanted to be to get through it. ...It's a part of me, but it's not the real me."
-He kept his hands in his pockets to appear unfazed, or adjusted his cuffs during an audience laugh to give the appearance of indifference to approval.
-Miller pointed out that part of his act is to show a "hipper-than-thou" persona, but then purposely undermine it at regular intervals for comedic effect.
+He began appearing onstage at the Oak's Lounge in Castle Shannon while working at the Giant Eagle deli in Kennedy.
+Miller lived without a car and without much money in the Oakland neighborhood of Pittsburgh, hitching rides or taking buses.